jayllo-c/tp/docs/DeveloperGuide.md

 3. Other test cases to try: `addExam n|Final s|100`<br>
    Expected: New exam is added to the address book.
 Status message shows the exam added.

-##### Adding An Exam That Already Exists
+##### Adding an Exam that Already Exists

-1. Prerequisites: An exam of name: Final, date: 2021-12-12 exists in the address book.
+1. Prerequisites: An exam of name: Final, Score: 100 exists in the address book.

-2. .
-Test case: `addExam n|Final d|100`<br>
+2. Test case: `addExam n|Final s|100`<br>
    Expected: Error message shown in the error report.
 No change in the address book.

-##### Adding An Exam With Missing Fields
+##### Adding an Exam with Missing Fields

 1. Pre-requisite: No exams in the address book.